 Kyoto is also home to most university students of any area in Japan, so if you work in education finding a job shouldn’t be difficult.

-Second to Toyko, Osaka is the second biggest city in all of Japan and it sits just south of Kyoto at Osaka bay which joins the Pacific Ocean making it a large port that is Japan’s hub for import, exports, and trade.
+Osaka is the second-largest city in all of Japan and it sits just south of Kyoto at Osaka bay which joins the Pacific Ocean making it a large port that is Japan’s hub for import, exports, and trade.

 Osaka has a much more affordable cost of living when compared to Toyko with all the same access to entertainment, food, and culture.
 The locals from Osaka boast that they are more down to heart and open than any other Japanese locals and strive to set themselves apart.